2027 Men's Rugby World Cup – Regional play-off and Final Qualification Tournament

 The 2027 Men's Rugby World Cup – Regional play-off and Final Qualification Tournament, which doubled as the Final Qualification Tournament for World Rugby Nations Championship's second division, were the final two stages of the qualifying process for the 2027 Men's Rugby World Cup.

-The play-offs began with two cross-regional play-off matches and concludes with the Final Qualification Tournament which was held at The Sevens Stadium in Dubai from 8 to 18 November 2025.
+The play-offs began with two cross-regional play-off matches and concluded with the Final Qualification Tournament which was held at The Sevens Stadium in Dubai from 8 to 18 November 2025.

 Format

 Asia / Africa play-off

 The first play-off was an Asia / Africa play-off one-off match between Asia 2 and Africa 2, which saw the winner earning a spot in the Final Qualification Tournament.

 Pacific / Sudamérica qualifying play-off

 The other cross-regional play-off was a two-leg play-off series between Sudamérica 2 and Pacific 4, where the winner qualified for the World Cup and World Rugby Nations Championship's second division as the Sudamérica / Pacific play-off winner.
 The runner-up advanced to the Final Qualification Tournament as the final team in the FQT as the Sudamérica / Pacific play-off loser.